drball/scifi-ideas-generators/content/story-idea-generator.md

 We created this random story idea generator to provide inspiration to science fiction writers, roleplayers, or game makers.
 While a little imagination is required (as is 99.9% of the creative process), we hope you will find it a useful way to slap your muse around the face and engage your creativity.

-The generator will display randomly generated sci-fi plot ideas.
+The generator will display randomly generated sci-fi plot ideas, useful for short stories, or maybe to inspire a full novel.
 Simply press the button for more ideas.